ex90rts/NejBlog/README.md

 #### Config your blog

-The default site configuration is in the file called config.js under the project root directory.
-Remember to edit this file to personize your own blog, the content as following:
+The default site configuration is in the file called **config.js** under the project root directory.
+Remember to edit this file to personalize your own blog, the content as following:

 ```javascript
 exports.config = {